Neo Ultra Q

-Neo Ultra Q (ネオ・ウルトラQ, Neo Urutora Kyū) is a 2013 Japanese television drama broadcast by WOWOW and produced by Tsuburaya Productions as the 24th entry in the Ultra Series.
+Neo Ultra Q (ネオ・ウルトラQ, Neo Urutora Kyū) is a 2013 Japanese television drama broadcast by WOWOW and produced by Tsuburaya Productions as the 25th entry in the Ultra Series.
 It is billed as a second season of the 1966 drama Ultra Q, which began the Ultra Series.
 It premiered on January 12, 2013.

 On July 25, 2017, Toku announced that the series would air in the United States on its channel with English subtitles beginning August 15, 2017.
-The series was released on Blu Ray in the US by Millcreek Entertainment on August 11, 2020.
+The series was released on Blu-ray in the US by Mill Creek Entertainment on August 11, 2020.